List of Nuttall mountains

-This is a list of Nuttall mountains in England by height.
-Nuttalls are defined as peaks above 2000 ft in height, the general requirement to be called a "mountain" in the British Isles, and with a prominence above 15 m; a mix of imperial and metric thresholds.
+This is a list of Nuttall mountains by height.
+Nuttalls are defined as peaks in England and Wales above 2000 ft in height, the general requirement to be called a "mountain" in the British Isles, and with a prominence above 15 m; a mix of imperial and metric thresholds.

 The Nuttall classification was suggested by Anne and John Nuttall in their 1990 two–volume book, "The Mountains of England and Wales".
 The list was updated with subsequent revised editions by the Nuttalls.
 Because of the prominence threshold of only 15 m, the list is subject to ongoing revisions.
 In response, Alan Dawson introduced the Hewitts, with a higher prominence threshold of 30 m.
 This was the prominence threshold that the UIAA set down in 1994 for an "independent" peak.
 In 2010, Dawson replaced his Hewitts with the fully "metric" Simms, consisting of a height threshold of 600 m, and a prominence threshold of 30 m.
 However, both the Nuttall and Hewitt classifications have become popular with peak baggers, and both remain in use, and their respective authors maintain up to date lists, as does the Database of British and Irish Hills.